terrablocks/aws-two-tier-network/README.md

-# Host a Static Website using S3 & CloudFront
+# Create a two tier AWS VPC network

 This terraform module will deploy the following services:
 - VPC